tsprlng/useful-pgp-agent/tools/README.md

 When fingerprints are only specified for a subset of the roles, no keys will be imported for the other roles.

+If the private (sub)keys in the import file are password protected, the user will be prompted to enter the password.
+If (sub)keys are encrypted with different passwords, the user will be prompted multiple times.
+(Background: OpenPGP keys can be password protected when they are stored in files, but on an OpenPGP card the keys always exist in unencrypted form.
+Therefore, they need to be decrypted for import.)

 #### Generate Keys on the card

 Key generation needs both the Admin PIN and the User PIN (the User PIN is needed to export the new key as a public key).